The Single Euro Payments Area (SEPA) is an EU initiative to harmonise payments across the Eurozone.

 To achieve this, the European Payments Council (EPC) has created three SEPA payments schemes.
 Each scheme is a set of interbank “rules, practices and standards” that defines a payment instrument:

 SEPA and GoCardless

 GoCardless is the online Direct Debit specialist.
 Merchants can collect and manage their SEPA Direct Debit payments using our online dashboard or simple REST API.

-Alongside providing support for SEPA Direct Debit, GoCardless provides access to the UK's national Direct Debit scheme.
-GoCardless is also currently adding support for Swedish and Norwegian Direct Debit.
+Alongside providing support for SEPA Direct Debit, GoCardless provides access to the UK's national Direct Debit scheme and the Swedish scheme, with other national schemes, including Norway and Australia.

 To find out more about collecting Direct Debit payments across Europe, or to register your interest with GoCardless, check out our GoCardless Europe page.